For the serious home pitmaster

 The Problem

-The secret to Franklin-level brisket isn't just the smoke — it's the hold.
+The secret to craft Texas brisket at home isn't just the trim, the rub, the wood, and the smoke — it's the hold.

 Problem: most home ovens don't go below 170°F.